 For example, on August 6, 2020, Hangzhou Lianluo and Mr. Zhitao He received an investigation notice from the China Securities Regulatory Commission ("CSRC") for alleged violation of laws and regulations regarding information disclosures of Hangzhou Lianluo.
 Hangzhou Lianluo is a PRC company with shares listed on the Shenzhen Stock Exchange.
 Mr. He is the Chairman and Chief Executive Officer of Hangzhou Lianluo.
+Hangzhou Lianluo.
 Hangzhou Lianluo is also the largest shareholder of the Company and Mr. He was the former Chairman and the former Chief Executive Officer of LLIT and will be appointed as the chairman of the board of the post-closing issuer immediately prior to the completion of this Offering.
 Hangzhou Lianluo announced this investigation on August 7, 2020 and stated that it will fully cooperate with CSRC in the investigation.
-As the investigation is still at a relatively early stage, the Company is currently unable to assess the likely outcomes of such proceedings.
 On October 19, 2020, Hangzhou Lianluo announced that it has received a notice of administrative punishment from the Zhejiang Regulatory Bureau of CSRC, which provides, among other things, that (i) Hangzhou Lianluo is receiving a warning and required to correct its unlawful acts and pay a fine of RMB 300,000, and (ii) Mr. Zhitao He is receiving a warning and required to pay a fine of RMB 400,000.
 The unfavorable ultimate outcome regarding this investigation could cause reputational harm to us.